auth0/wordpress/readme.txt

 = Migrating Existing Users =

 Auth0 allows multiple authentication providers.
 You can have social providers like Facebook, Twitter, Google+, and more, a database of users and passwords (just like WordPress but hosted in Auth0), or you can use an Enterprise directory like Active Directory, LDAP, Office365, Google Apps, or SAML.
 All those authentication providers might give you an email and a flag indicating whether the email was verified or not.
-We use that email (only if its verified) to associate a previous **existing** user with the one coming from Auth0.
+We use that email (only if it is verified) to associate a previous **existing** user with the one coming from Auth0.

 If the email was not verified and there is an account with that email in WordPress, the user will be presented with a page saying that the email was not verified and a link to "Re-send the verification email."
 For either scenario, you can choose whether it is mandatory that the user has a verified email or not in the plugin settings.

-**Please note:** In order for a user to login using Auth0, they will need to sign up via the Auth0 login form (or have an account created for them in Auth0).
+**Please note:** In order for a user to log in using Auth0, they will need to sign up via the Auth0 login form (or have an account created for them in Auth0).
 Once signup is complete, their Auth0 user will be automatically associated with their WordPress user.

 = Widget =

-You can enable the Auth0 as a WordPress widget in order to show it in a sidebar.
+You can enable Auth0 as a WordPress widget in order to show it in a sidebar.
 The widget inherits the main plugin settings but can be overridden with its own settings in the widget form.
 Note: this form will not display for logged-in users.

 = Shortcode =